vlead/export-csv-data-to-org/src/README_exporter.txt

 a.
 Test cases for each lab is already there.
 Name of the files should be same as the name of the git repository name for that lab.

 b.
-Install dependencies:
+Install dependencies
    $ sudo apt-get install python-pip
-   $ sudo pip install xlrd
+   $ pip install xlrd

 3. Running the script::
 Script can be executed as follows: